Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

 Svartifoss is such an elegant waterfall, 20 metres tall, and black columnar basalt formations beautifully frame the waterfall and give it its name, Black Fall.
 From afar it looks like a big heart.

-It is a very romantic waterfall and one of my girlfriends got engaged by Svartifoss :)
+It is a very romantic waterfall and one of my girlfriends got engaged at Svartifoss :)

-At the Visitor centre in Skaftafell, which is open all year round, one can get information on how to reach Svartifoss waterfall.
-The hike is 1.5 kilometres from the Visitor centre, uphill, and on the way to Svartifoss, you come across other waterfalls in the gorge.
+At the Visitor Centre in Skaftafell, which is open all year round, you can get information on how to reach Svartifoss waterfall.
+The hike is 1.5 kilometres from the Visitor Centre, uphill, and on the way to Svartifoss, you come across other waterfalls in the gorge.

 Svartifoss waterfall

-You can walk straight down to Svartifoss to see it up-close.
-Last time I visited it had been fenced off for nature protection, so we cannot get as close to it as before, but pretty close all the same.
+You can walk straight down to Svartifoss to see it up close.
+It has now been fenced off for nature protection, so we cannot get as close to it as before, but pretty close all the same.

-I think it is better now that the waterfall has been fenced off as before I couldn't take a decent photograph of it as visitors with tripods would be lined up right in front of it.
+I think it is better now that the waterfall has been fenced off as on my earlier visits I couldn't take a decent photograph of it as visitors with tripods would be lined up right in front of it.

 Svartifoss waterfall

 The hike is uphill from the camping ground, but not too taxing.
-And it is so worth it.
+And it is so rewarding.

 The small river Stórilækur (Big creek) in which Svartifoss cascades, originates below Kristínartindar mountain peaks and runs through Bæjargil gorge.